Rule 11. Pleas.

 Unless specifically required by statute or rule, a court is not required to inquire into or advise concerning any collateral consequences of a plea.

-(f) Failure to advise the defendant of the time limits for filing any motion to withdraw a plea of guilty, no contest or guilty and mentally ill is not a ground for setting the plea aside, but may be the ground for extending the time to make a motion under Section 77-13-6.
+(f) Motion to withdraw plea.
+Failure to advise the defendant of the time limits for filing any motion to withdraw a plea of guilty, no contest or guilty and mentally ill is not a ground for setting the plea aside, but may be the ground for extending the time to make a motion under Section 77-13-6.

-(g) If the defendant pleads guilty, no contest, or guilty and mentally ill to a misdemeanor crime of domestic violence, as defined in Utah Code Section 77-36-1, the court shall advise the defendant orally or in writing that, if the case meets the criteria of 18 U.S.C. § 921(a)(33) then pursuant to federal law, it is unlawful for the defendant to possess, receive or transport any firearm or ammunition.
+(g) Plea in domestic violence offense.
+If the defendant pleads guilty, no contest, or guilty and mentally ill to a misdemeanor crime of domestic violence, as defined in Utah Code § 77-36-1, the court shall advise the defendant orally or in writing that, if the case meets the criteria of 18 U.S.C. § 921(a)(33) or Utah Code § 76-10-503 then pursuant to federal law or state law, it is unlawful for the defendant to possess, receive or transport any firearm or ammunition.
 The failure to advise does not render the plea invalid or form the basis for withdrawal of the plea.

 (h)(2) If sentencing recommendations are allowed by the court, the court shall advise the defendant personally that any recommendation as to sentence is not binding on the court.